-In an effort to modernize the rules relating to public offerings of securities in the United States, the SEC adopted significant amendments to a number of its existing rules under the Securities Act which became effective on December 1, 2005 (the "Securities Offering Reforms").47 The following reforms are among the most notable:
+In an effort to modernize the rules relating to public offerings of securities in the United States, the SEC adopted significant amendments to a number of its existing rules under the Securities Act in 2005 (the "2005 Securities Offering Reforms").5° The following reforms are among the most notable:

-Automatically Effective Shelf Registration for WKSIs: The Securities Act Reforms introduced the concept of a category of issuer called a "well-known seasoned issuer", or "WKSI".
+Automatically Effective Shelf Registration for WKSIs

+The 2005 Securities Offering Reforms introduced a category of issuer called a "well-known seasoned issuer", or "WKSI".
 A WKSI is entitled to file a shelf registration statement with the SEC that becomes effective automatically upon filing and is not subject to SEC review.
 Companies that qualify for WKSI status are therefore able to access the U.S. capital markets to conduct registered securities offerings with the speed and facility comparable to a take-down off of a shelf registration statement, even if no shelf has previously been filed.